smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 655 squares were left blank, leaving 22570 filled squares.
 - There were 23090 total stories, with 6698 unique stories read, by 3933 unique authors (23660 total).
+4148 books and 2119 authors were used only once.
 - The top squares left blank were: **Set in the Middle East** and **Druid**, blank on 46 cards each; **Superheroes**, blank on 44 cards; **Elemental Magic**, blank on 39 cards.
 On the other hand, **Sequel** was only left blank 10 times.
 - The three squares most often substituted were: **Druid**, substituted on 58 cards; **Superheroes**, substituted on 34 cards; **Book Club or Readalong Book**, substituted on 31 cards.
 **Multiverses** and **Sequel** were never substituted.